-Sewage Capacity sufficient for development.
-Electricity The Nominated Maximum Demand (NMD) has reached full capacity.
-No additional large developments can be accommodated.
-Solid Waste Stellenbosch landfill site is nearly at full capacity.
-Rivers and conservation zones • Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and canals within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+- Stellenbosch landfill site is nearly at full capacity. - Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and canals within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
 These are to be mandatory for new developments and retrofitted where possible to existing developments.

+Important Reference Documents

-Important Reference Franschhoek Spatial Development Plan (November 2000) by TV3 Architects & Planners Documents Franschhoek Urban Edge Policy (April 2003) by TV3 Architects & Planners
+- Franschhoek Spatial Development Plan (November 2000) by TV3 Architects & Planners - Franschhoek Urban Edge Policy (April 2003) by TV3 Architects & Planners